Diabetes

 Optimising clinical management, including regular HbA1c monitoring, complication screening, and coordinated care, will improve health outcomes and reduce preventable hospitalisations.

-Step 4.
-Complete the agreed activities
+Complete the activities

 For support and guidance on implementing health assessments in your practice, contact our quality improvement and development engagement officers via the Practice Support email and phone line.